Getting to Know Frank

 He's also worked professionally as a freelance writer for the last three decades — doing everything from traditional tech writing to newspaper film reviews and humor.
 He's often found that smaller companies didn't just need websites, they needed content to fill them.
 So writing and coding have always gone together in his work.

-WIHT: How did you go from scientist to
+How did you go from scientist to programmer to writer?

 When I was in graduate school, I began to freelance as a writer on the side, and I never stopped.
 The work that I did as a scientist was programming: I created computer models of the environment — first of permafrost and then of atmospheric oxidation.
 So it all fits together rather nicely.

-WIHT: Do you run your own web servers on
+Do you run your own web servers on these machines?

 My favorite book as a child was James and the Giant Peach.
 I still love it, of course.